fiinix/fiinix.github.io/_posts/2011/11/2011-11-16-a-looming-embarrassment.md

 date: 2011-11-16T18:50:00+00:00
 author: Carlos
 layout: post
-tags: [Idols, "Reality TV"]
+tags: ["Reality TV", Music]
-category: personal
+category: Entertainment
 excerpt: "In which I decide to join a friend and audition for the reality television-music competition Idols."
 ---
 This Friday I am going to audition for Idols.
 I mentioned it briefly in [Updates and a Pumpkin](/blog/updates-and-a-pumpkin) and because.. well..
 I have no shame I suppose I now doing it again.
 How will it go?
 What will I sing?
 Only time can tell.
 Well time.. and me.. since I have now decided what to sing.. but because I partly want to be sneaky and partly I am curious to see what the judges think first (assuming I get that far) I won't actually tell you what song it is just yet.